awarebayes/RecNN/readme.md

 - SOTA optimizers (RAdam, LookAhead, Ranger) come pre-packaged.

-To find more about recnn, read the docs: <a href="https://readthedocs.org/projects/recnn/">recnn.readthedocs.io</a>
+To learn more about recnn, read the docs: <a href="recnn.readthedocs.io">recnn.readthedocs.io</a>

 ## Medium Articles